jenkinsci/jobcacher-plugin/README.md

 ## Introduction

+This plugin provides caching for dependencies and build artefacts to reduce build execution times.
-This plugin was created to improve build performance for builds that utilize executors that start from a clean image each time such as docker based executors.
+This is especially useful for Jenkins setups with ephemeral executors which always start from a clean state, such as container based ones.

 ### Features

-- Store caches on the Jenkins master storage, AWS S3 and S3 compatible services
+- Store caches on the Jenkins controller, AWS S3 and S3 compatible services
-- Use caching in pipeline and free style jobs
+- Use caching in pipeline and freestyle jobs
 - Define maximum cache sizes so that the cache won't grow indefinitely
 - View job specific caches on job page